yuvalmGS/gigaspaces-wiki-jekyll/sbp/imdg-with-large-backend-database-support.markdown

 # Example

-With the [attached example|IMDG with Large Backend Database Support^LargeDBLRUSpace.zip] the clustered space has 600 objects in memory:
+With the depanlinkattached exampletengahlink/attachment_files/sbp/LargeDBLRUSpace.zipbelakanglink the clustered space has 600 objects in memory:
 - 100 object loaded into partition 1.
 - 200 object loaded into partition 2.
 - 300 object loaded into partition 3.